MadLadSquad/pkggen/README.md

 > [!CAUTION]
 > pkggen is still not ready for use with many core features currently missing.

-A suite of software utilities that allows you to ship updates for your desktop packges in a robust manner.

-## But what does it actually do?
-Simply put, pkggen is a drop-in replacement for your entire desktop packaging and deployment pipeline.
+A drop-in replacement for your entire desktop packaging and deployment pipeline

+## Why should I use pkggen?
 Currently, there is no universal way to automate package updating, dependency resolution, testing and deployment across multiple Unix distributions and multiple versions of the same OS distribution at the same time.
 And due to distributions having completely different package managers, packaging formats and package versions for your dependencies, a successful attempt at automating this process while completely covering all popular Unix platforms is simply